- Elements such as applications, the taskbar, icons, toolbars, text, and dialog boxes appear to be fuzzy.

-For example, the Windows 8.1 desktop environment and applications understand only one scale factor, generally based on the primary display at the time that the logon session starts.
+For example, in Windows that were released earlier than Windows 8.1, desktop environment and applications understand only one scale factor, generally based on the primary display at the time that the logon session starts.
 When the display changes in the middle of a logon session, the system bitmaps scale content from the system scale factor to the new monitor scale factor.
 This makes sure that content doesn’t become excessively large or small.
 However, text may appear blurred.
 (The effect is worse when you scale up.)
 If the system shrinks or stretches UI elements to the correct size, this may cause some blurriness in dialog boxes and other UI elements.

 In Windows 10, investments were made so that large parts of the desktop UX will scale crisply in docking-undocking scenarios.
 Additional scalability improvements were made to the taskbar, File Explorer, desktop icons, context menu, and other UI elements to improve the user experience.

 Microsoft is continuously updating the system and first-party applications.
 Third-party applications may require similar investments.

 |MSDN: Writing DPI-aware Win32 applications||High DPI|

 |Thurrott Blog: July 13, 2015 post that discusses DPI Scaling.
 Article is based on the "Devices" chapter of the Windows 10 Field Guide.||Windows 10 Feature Focus: Display Scaling|